Gold in Virginia

 Source: National Aeronautics and Space Administration (NASA), Doomed Neutron Stars Create Blast of Light and Gravitational Waves

-The process for creating heavier-than-iron atoms is still being debated.
-A 2020 scientific study concluded that the frequency of neutron star collisions was too low to create all the gold identified today.
-In addition to star collisions, magnetorotational supernovae could have forced protons into nuclei to create the elements beyond gold in the Periodic Table of Elements.1
+The process for creating heavier-than-iron atoms, includng gold, is not 100% settled by scientists yet.
+A 2020 scientific study concluded that the frequency of neutron star collisions leading to a kilonova was too low to create all the gold identified today.
+In addition to star collisions and Type II supernovae, magnetorotational supernovae could have forced protons into nuclei to create the elements beyond gold in the Periodic Table of Elements.1

 gold in Virginia is concentrated north of the James River in a gold-pyrite belt of metamorphic and volcanic rocks along the western edge of the Chopawamsic Terrane